driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

     path: inference
 ```

-The "docker-config" artifact, which includes the downloaded model, is made available for subsequent steps, such as Docker containerization and deployment.
+In this configuration, the "docker-config" artifact, which now includes the Azure model, is stored in the "inference" directory.
+This placement ensures that the model is available for the next steps which include: Docker containerization and deployment processes.

 ### 7.2.4 Model Deployment Version

-When deploying the model, the name is set using the :latest tag (a v1.0 type of tag would be better, but this works).
+When deploying the model, the name is set using the :latest tag.

 This makes it easy to always ensure you have the latest version of the model.